wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         The `loadConfig` function reads the chain configuration from the `config.json` file, and the `selectChain` function allows the user to interactively choose the source and target chains for deployment.
 The user is prompted in the terminal to select which chains to use, making the process interactive and user-friendly.

+    4. Define the main functions for deployment and load the chain configuration:

+        ```typescript
+        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:48:53"
+        ```

+        - The `main` function is the entry point for the deployment script.
+        - We then call the `loadConfig` function that we previously defined to load the chain configuration from the `config.json` file.

     4. Set up provider and wallet:

         The scripts establish a connection to the blockchain using a provider and create a wallet instance using a private key.
-This wallet is responsible for signing the deployment transaction:
+This wallet is responsible for signing the deployment transaction on the source chain:

         ```typescript
-        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:55:57"
+        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:54:57"
         ```

+    5. Read the compiled contracts:

+        ```typescript
+        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:58:66"
+        ```

+        - This code reads the CrossChainSender.json file, which is the compiled output of the CrossChainSender.sol contract.
+        - The file is located in the `../out/` directory, which contains the ABI (Application Binary Interface) and bytecode generated after the contract was compiled.
+        - It uses the `fs.readFileSync` function to read the file and `JSON.parse` to convert the file contents (in JSON format) into a JavaScript object.

+    6. Extract the contract ABI and bytecode:

+        ```typescript
+        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:68:69"
+        ```

+        - **ABI (Application Binary Interface)** - defines the structure of the contract’s functions, events, and data types, allowing the front end to interact with the contract on the blockchain
+        - **Bytecode** - this is the compiled machine code that will be deployed to the blockchain to create the contract

+    7. Create the Contract Factory:

+        ```typescript
+        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:71:75"
+        ```

+        - **`ethers.ContractFactory`** - this creates a new contract factory using the ABI, bytecode, and a wallet (representing the signer).
+The contract factory is responsible for deploying instances of the contract to the blockchain.
+        - This is a crucial step for deploying the contract since the factory will handle creating and deploying the `CrossChainSender` contract.

-    5. Deploy the `CrossChainSender` and `CrossChainReceiver` contracts:
+    8. Deploy the `CrossChainSender` and `CrossChainReceiver` contracts:

         === "`CrossChainSender`"
             ```typescript
-            --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:80:85"
+            --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:77:83"
             ```

         === "`CrossChainReceiver`"
             ```typescript
-            --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:113:118"
+            --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:91:115"
             ```

         Both functions deploy the respective contracts to the selected chains.

+        For the `CrossChainReceiver` contract:

+        - It defines the wallet related to the target chain
+        - The logic reads the compiled ABI and bytecode from the JSON file generated during compilation
+        - It creates a new contract factory using the ABI, bytecode, and wallet
+        - It deploys the contract to the selected chain passing in the Wormhole Relayer, TokenBridge, and Wormhole addresses.

+    9. Save the deployed contract addresses:

+        === "`senderAddress`"
+            ```typescript
+            --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:86:89"
+            ```

+        === "`receiverAddress`"
+            ```typescript
+            --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:118:121"
+            ```

+        You may display the deployed contract addresses in the terminal or save them to a JSON file for future reference.

-    6. Save the deployment details:
+    9. Save the deployment details:

         Add your desired logic to save the deployed contract addresses in a JSON file (or another format).
 This will be important later when transferring tokens, as you'll need these addresses to interact with the deployed contracts.